 - Dry-dock.
 A process whereby a ship is positioned in a large basin where all of the fresh/sea water is pumped out in order to carry out cleaning and repairs of those parts of a ship which are below the water line. - EBITDA.
 Earnings before interest, taxes, and depreciation and amortization. - Explorer Class Ships.
 Regent's Seven Seas Explorer, Seven Seas Splendor, and Seven Seas Grandeur. - GAAP.
 Generally accepted accounting principles in the U.S. - Gross Cruise Cost.
 The sum of total cruise operating expense and marketing, general and administrative expense. - Gross Tons.
 A unit of enclosed passenger space on a cruise ship, such that one gross ton equals 100 cubic feet or 2.831 cubic meters. - IMO.
 International Maritime Organization, a United Nations agency that sets international standards for shipping. - IPO.
-The initial public offering of 27,058,824 ordinary shares, par value \$0.001 per share, of NCLH, which was consummated on January 24, 2013. - Jewel Credit Facility.
-The Credit Agreement, dated as of May 15, 2019 (as amended by Amendment No. 1 to the Credit Agreement, dated as of May 1, 2020, and as further amended by Amendment No. 2 to the Credit Agreement dated as of January 29, 2021), among NCLC, as borrower, the lenders party thereto, Bank of America, N.A., as administrative agent and collateral agent, Bank of America, N.A., Truist Bank (formerly known as Branch Banking and Trust Company), Fifth Third Bank and Mizuho Bank, Ltd., as joint bookrunners and arrangers, and Bank of America, N.A., Truist Bank (formerly known as Branch Banking and Trust Company), Fifth Third Bank and Mizuho Bank, Ltd., as co-documentation agents, providing for a \$260.0 million senior secured credit facility. - Net Cruise Cost.
+The initial public offering of 27,058,824 ordinary shares, par value \$0.001 per share, of NCLH, which was consummated on January 24, 2013. - Net Cruise Cost.
 Gross Cruise Cost less commissions, transportation and other expense and onboard and other expense. - Net Cruise Cost Excluding Fuel.
-Net Cruise Cost less fuel expense. - Occupancy Percentage.
+Net Cruise Cost less fuel expense. - Occupancy or Occupancy Percentage.
 The ratio of Passenger Cruise Days to Capacity Days.
 A percentage greater than 100% indicates that three or more passengers occupied some cabins. - Passenger Cruise Days.
-The number of passengers carried for the period, multiplied by the number of days in their respective cruises. - Pride of America Credit Facility.
-The Credit Agreement, dated as of January 10, 2019 (as amended by Amendment No. 1 to the Credit Agreement, dated as of April 28, 2020, and as further amended by Amendment No. 2 to the Credit Agreement, dated as of January 29, 2021), among NCLC, as borrower, the lenders party thereto, Nordea Bank Abp, New York Branch, as administrative agent and collateral agent, and Nordea Bank Abp, New York Branch, Mizuho Bank, Ltd., MUFG Bank, Ltd., and Skandinaviska Enskilda Banken AB (Publ), as joint bookrunners, arrangers and co-documentation agents, providing for a \$230.0 million senior secured credit facility. - Prima Class Ships.
-Norwegian Prima, Norwegian Viva and four additional ships on order. - Revolving Loan Facility. \$875.0 million senior secured revolving credit facility. - SEC.
+The number of passengers carried for the period, multiplied by the number of days in their respective cruises. - Prima Class Ships.
+Norwegian Prima, Norwegian Viva and four additional ships on order. - Private Exchangeable Notes.
+On May 28, 2020, pursuant to an indenture among NCLC, as issuer, NCLH, as guarantor, and U.S. Bank National Association, as trustee, NCLC issued \$400.0 million aggregate principal amount of exchangeable senior notes due 2026.
+The Private Exchangeable Notes were repurchased in March 2021. - Revolving Loan Facility. \$875.0 million senior secured revolving credit facility. - SEC.
 U.S. Securities and Exchange Commission. - Senior Secured Credit Facility.
-The Credit Agreement, originally dated as of May 24, 2013, as amended and restated on October 31, 2014, June 6, 2016, October 10, 2017, January 2, 2019 and May 8, 2020, and as further amended on January 29, 2021, March 25, 2021 and November 12, 2021, by and among NCLC and Voyager Vessel Company, LLC, as co-borrowers, JPMorgan Chase Bank, N.A., as administrative agent and as collateral agent, and various lenders and agents, providing for a senior secured credit facility consisting of (i) the Revolving Loan Facility and (ii) the Term Loan A Facility. - Shipboard Retirement Plan.
-An unfunded defined benefit pension plan for certain crew members which computes benefits based on years of service, subject to certain requirements.

-• Term Loan A Facility.
-The senior secured term loan A facility having an outstanding principal amount of approximately \$1.5 billion as of December 31, 2021.
+The Credit Agreement, originally dated as of May 24, 2013, as amended and restated on October 31, 2014, June 6, 2016, October 10, 2017, January 2, 2019 and May 8, 2020, and as further amended on January 29, 2021, March 25, 2021, November 12, 2021 and December 6, 2022, by and among NCLC and Voyager Vessel Company, LLC, as co-borrowers, JPMorgan Chase Bank, N.A., as administrative agent and as collateral agent, and various lenders and agents, providing for a senior secured credit facility consisting of (i) the Revolving Loan Facility and (ii) the Term Loan A Facility. - Shipboard Retirement Plan.
+An unfunded defined benefit pension plan for certain crew members which computes benefits based on years of service, subject to certain requirements. - Term Loan A Facility.
+The senior secured term loan A facility having an outstanding principal amount of approximately \$1.5 billion as of December 31, 2022.